Son’s hilarious, shocking obituary for mom goes viral: ‘Most interesting obit I have ever read’ - NewsBreak

 Andy added that Corren had been stricken with COVID, breast cancer, pneumonia and blood clots, but managed to survive them all.

 “We thought Renay could not be killed.
 God knows, people tried.
 A lot,” Andy wrote.
-“Renay has been toying with death for a decades, but always beating it and running off in her silver Chevy Nova.”Bradford County man sentenced for cutting off puppy’s tail
+“Renay has been toying with death for a decades, but always beating it and running off in her silver Chevy Nova.”‘Tiger King’ Joe Exotic delays prostate cancer treatment for resentencing

 Corren, who died in El Paso, Texas, but lived part of her life in North Carolina, is survived by her children — including “the gay one who writes catty obituaries in his spare time” — and her grandchildren and granddogs, according to the obituary.